Reds vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .348 with a home run, three walks and two RBI.
+- Acuna will look for his seventh straight game with a hit in this matchup.
+During his last 10 games he is hitting .325 with three home runs, seven walks and seven RBI.

 Acuna Recent Games